mustafa-droid18/Scribee/README.md

 * [Setup](#Setup)

 ### Description
-Scribee! is your personal companion to learn and understand Sign Language And Braille Translation.\n
+Scribee! is your personal companion to learn and understand Sign Language And Braille Translation.

-\nThis is a repository that contains all the files regarding the project
+This is a repository that contains all the files regarding the project